Get Directions

 Format: Attend in person in the Visitor Center auditorium or join virtually via Zoom.

-Registration: Call 717-733-6600 or email ephrata1732@gmail.com to register.
+Alternatively, call you may call 717-733-6600 or email ephrata1732@gmail.com to register.

 Ephrata Cloister